 Chairy Girl rips his words straight from the screen so you can stare… and cringe… ouch.
 The wonders of email never cease.

 Can Chairy Girl survive a broadside of obsessive melodramatics?
-Stay
+Stay tuned.

 Chairy girl gives us heartrending monolgue, the waning trickle of a stream of consciousness, in Maketh Me Swoon.

 Columns offers a firm welcome handshake to Chairy Girl, mastermind behind Maketh Me Swoon.
 In this episode, we see the awkward dumping spiel, awkwardly delivered via email.
 This is gonna be good.